BotaCLIP: Contrastive Learning for Botany-Aware Representation of Earth Observation Data: BotaCLIP for Botany-Aware Representation

 where $\tau$ is a learnable temperature, $b$ a learnable bias, and $\theta = (\theta_{\text{img}}, \theta_{\text{tab}}, \tau, b)$ collects all learnable parameters.
 We construct labels $\omega_{ij}=+1$ for positive pairs ($i=j$) and $\omega_{ij}=-1$ otherwise.
 Then, being $\sigma(\cdot)$ the logistic sigmoid, the sigmoid contrastive loss is:

+where positive pairs are pulled together and negatives are pushed apart in the shared space.
+However, relying solely on $\mathcal{L}_{\text{SCL}}$ can over-specialize the image space toward vegetation alignment at the cost of broader EO semantics, motivating the regularizer introduced below.

-\textbf{Regularization.} Since the image embeddings $\text{Img}_i$ are extracted from a pretrained encoder (DOFA), they already contain meaningful semantic structure.
+\paragraph{Geometry-preserving regularization} Since the image embeddings $\text{Img}_i$ are extracted from a pretrained encoder, they already contain meaningful semantic structure.
 Our goal is to enrich them with vegetation information without discarding this prior knowledge.
-Relying solely on the contrastive loss $\mathcal{L}_{\text{SCL}}$ can lead to \textit{catastrophic forgetting}~\citep{mccloskey1989catastrophic}.
+Relying solely on the contrastive loss $\mathcal{L}_{\text{SCL}}$ can lead to an over-specialization effect, akin to catastrophic forgetting~\citep{mccloskey1989catastrophic}.
 Mathematically, the optimization drives $z_i^{\text{img}}$ to match $z_i^{\text{tab}}$, reshaping the image space around dimensions that distinguish relevés while collapsing others that carry no gradient signal.
-Ecologically, this means that cues captured by DOFA but not strongly linked to vegetation composition (e.g., soil, relief, or anthropogenic patterns) risk being discarded, reducing the transferability of the embeddings to broader EO tasks.
+Ecologically, this means that cues captured by the EO encoder but not strongly linked to vegetation composition (e.g., soil, relief, or anthropogenic patterns) risk being discarded, reducing the transferability of the embeddings to broader EO tasks.